AndrewKeig/AndrewKeig/README.md

 ### Hey 👋

-Im director at [airasoul.com](http://airasoul.com), using technologies such as Serverless, Node.js, React, GraphQl, AI, bl◎ckchain, Ξthereum
+Im director at [airasoul.com](http://airasoul.com), using technologies such as Serverless, Node.js, React, AI, bl◎ckchain, Ξthereum

 ⚡ Serverless all the things, Ξ decentralise some of them